gazebosim/sdformat/Migration.md

 ### Additions

 1. **world.sdf**: A joint can be specified directly in a world.
 1. **world.sdf**: Merge-includes are now allowed in worlds.
-The included models must not contain links or grippers.
+The included models must not contain top-level links or grippers.

 ### Modifications